 She is responsible for extending the organization's reach to support critical areas of financial need, including research, financial assistance for patients, and adding new members to Be The Match Registry.
 She has expanded the national presence of the foundation, headquartered in Minneapolis, with offices in Charlotte and Atlanta, and bringing the Be The Match Walk+Run currently to 13 US cities.
 Additionally, Be The Match Foundation provides tools, training, support and services to Be The Match account executives across the country.

 Fleming's experience prior to joining Be The Match Foundation, includes more than 20 years of political, academic and scientific fundraising experience as: vice president of TGen Foundation, Scottsdale, Ariz., where she raised funds for the Translational Genomics Research Institute, a nonprofit biomedical research institute; Assistant Dean of development at The University of Texas at Austin (UT) College of Natural Sciences; and Director, UT Business School Foundation.

 Fleming received her Bachelor of Business Administration degree from The University of Texas at Austin.

 Senior Vice President, Marketing & Communications and Community Engagement

 Barry Huff is Senior Vice President of Marketing & Communications and Community Engagement and has been with the National Marrow Donor Program since 2008.

-He is responsible for developing and implementing strategic marketing initiatives that will result in comprehensive planning within the organization and effective communications to internal staff and external partners, as well as the engagement of diverse populations with the Be The Match Registry.
+He is responsible for developing and implementing strategic marketing communications that will result in comprehensive planning within the organization and effective marketing and communications to internal staff, external partners, as well as the engagement of diverse populations with the Be The Match Registry.